HellicarAndLewis/RedLeaf/README.md

 - *fineSmoothedFactor:* fine tuning slider for the smoothing factor, adds to the smoothFactor value to calculate the smoothed amplitude, goes from 0..0.09999

 - *audioEnabled:* when turned off the visualization is always at it's maximum brightness not influenced by the audio.
 The amplitude levels in the gui will still get updated

+- *audioTest:* tests the audio levels on the wall, all the strips will be lighten up with the level of the audio